Asana/python-asana-preview/docs/AttachmentsApi.md

     api_instance = attachments_api.AttachmentsApi(api_client)
     attachment_gid = "12345" # str | Globally unique identifier for the attachment.
     opt_pretty = True # bool | Provides “pretty” output.
 Provides the response in a “pretty” format.
 In the case of JSON this means doing proper line breaking and indentation to make it readable.
-This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["size","parent","connected_to_app","created_at","resource_subtype","view_url","host","name","permanent_url","download_url"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
+This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["connected_to_app","name","resource_subtype","host","size","permanent_url","created_at","download_url","view_url","parent"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include. (optional)

     # Example passing only required values which don't have defaults set
     try: